DFori/dataStructures/README.md

 6. **Output**:
    - Call `isPalindrome` function with the word to check.
    - It Prints the result(`string` is palindrome or `string` is not palindrome).

----

-You can use this algorithm to check whether a given word is a palindrome in Java.